toralf/torutils/dashboards/README.md

 Ansible role to deploy Tor bridges and Snowflake.

 Whilst this solution lacks encryption (as a separate NGinx would provide) this solution is sane IMO if all systems run in the same provider network.

+## Scraping DDoS metrics

+The upload of the DDoS metrics is made by the help of [node_exporter](https://github.com/prometheus/node_exporter).